 To contact the monitoring center, you’ll say “Emergency” two to four times.
 The Smart Hub will reply, “We think you asked for help.
 For assistance, say ‘Emergency’ or say ‘Cancel’ to stop.”

 We wish the connection range between the Hub and Care button was longer—200 feet is the shortest range of the top medical alert systems we tested.
-But, we do appreciate its two-way call feature that allows you to make and receive calls to loved ones from the Smart Hub.
+But, we do appreciate its two-way call feature that allows you to make and receive calls from the Smart Hub.

 Whether your daughter is calling for a long catch-up or your neighbor wants to say a quick “hello,” you can have a comfortable, hands-free conversation without having to hold your phone.